spark3dp/spark-android-SDK/README.md

 #Spark Android SDK

-This open-source SDK library enables you to easily integrate the Spark 3D printing API into your Android applications.
+This open-source SDK library enables you to easily integrate the Spark 3D printing API into your Android applications.<br>
 Spark APIs are web based RESTful APIs providing an open, free and complete toolkit of professional-grade resources for 3D printing and related manufacturing processes.

 For more information about Spark see the [developers’ portal](https://spark.autodesk.com/developers/) and the [documentation home page](https://spark.autodesk.com/developers/reference/).